Key Stage 2 Bundle

 The beauty of Clare's Spelling Made Magic is that her multi-sensory (lots of senses) approach ensures that within one particular topic, one piece of work, you'll be using as many senses as possible to help your child to learn.

-Clare's is a proven technique and this is one of our best-selling books.
+Clare's is a proven technique and this is one of our best-selling eBooks.
 These techniques have previously been the preserve of the pupils (many through expensive private tutoring) who have been lucky enough to benefit from learning with Clare.
 Now you have the chance to share them with your child.

 Maths Homework Helper